Nordstemmen station: Rail services

 In addition, freight trains pass through the station in the north–south direction.
 Since 2012 there have been discussions on running freight trains in the future in the east–west direction south of Hanover to relieve lines north of Hanover of freight.
 This freight would then pass through the stations of Elze and Nordstemmen towards Hildesheim.

 Reception building and its planned renovation

 The station building was originally built from 1853 to 1854 by the building manager Bahr to the design of the architect Julius Rasch and later by the architect Conrad Wilhelm Hase.
-Julius Rasch at the time was the director of works of the Royal Hanoverian State Railways.
+Rasch at the time was the director of works of the Royal Hanoverian State Railways.

-Conrad Wilhelm Hase planned the entrance building in a mixture of medieval Brick Romanesque and Brick Gothic architecture in an historicist style.
+Hase planned the entrance building in a mixture of medieval Brick Romanesque and Brick Gothic architecture in an historicist style.
 He used bricks in multiple colours with the primary colours of red and yellow.
 The floor plan of the building is designed to be symmetrical on the longitudinal axis and the transverse axes.